-MLJ's major series of 232 sermons covering all 6 chapters of Paul's Epistle to the Ephesians, plus a small collection of 5 other sermons preached at Westminster Chapel.
-The major series is a systematic exposition of the epistle that was preached on Sunday mornings between 1954 and 1962.
+Dr Martyn Lloyd-Jones’s major series of 232 sermons on Ephesians covering all 6 chapters of Paul's Epistle, plus a small collection of 5 other Ephesian sermons preached at Westminster Chapel.
+The major series is a …

 Dead in Trespasses and Sins